Management: 21st century

 Branches of management theory also exist relating to nonprofits and to government: such as public administration, public management, and educational management.
-Further, management programs related to civil society organizations have also spawned programs in nonprofit management and social entrepreneurship.
+Further, management programs related to civil society organizations have also given rise to programs in nonprofit management and social entrepreneurship.

 Many of the assumptions made by management have come under attack from business-ethics viewpoints, critical management studies, and anti-corporate activism.
-This could include violations to a company’s ethics policy.
+This could include violations to a company's ethics policy.

 As one consequence, workplace democracy (sometimes referred to as Workers' self-management) has become both more common and more advocated, in some places distributing all management functions among workers, each of whom takes on a portion of the work.
 However, these models predate any current political issue and may occur more naturally than does a command hierarchy.

 Nature of work

-In profitable organizations, management's primary function is the satisfaction of a range of stakeholders.
+In profitable organizations, management's primary function is to satisfy a range of stakeholders.
 This typically involves making a profit (for the shareholders), creating valued products at a reasonable cost (for customers), and providing great employment opportunities for employees.
-In case of nonprofit management, one of the main functions is, keeping the faith of donors.
+In nonprofit management, one of the main functions is to keep the faith of donors.
 In most models of management and governance, shareholders vote for the board of directors, and the board then hires senior management.
 Some organizations have experimented with other methods (such as employee-voting models) of selecting or reviewing managers, but this is rare.

 Topics

 Basics

-According to Fayol, management operates through five basic functions: planning, organizing, commanding, coordinating and controlling.
+According to Fayol, management operates through five basic functions: planning, organizing, commanding, coordinating, and controlling.